buryhoganllc/sonic-playground-guides/guides/electric-forest.md

 - `2 - ABLETON`
 - `3 - MADMAPPER`

 Allow each application to fully load before launching the next file.
-Once that is complete, hide `Max` and `MadMapper`, then select the desired `Ableton` scene from the `Power Manager` menu bar list (see Scene Changes below.)
+Once that is complete, hide `Max` and `MadMapper`, then select the desired `Ableton` scene from the `Power Manager` scheduled events list (see Scene Changes below).
+Leave `Power Manager` as the topmost application window.

 ### Version Control